 Glossary

-A practical glossary of common clinical research terms used in listings, screening, and consent documents.
+Common clinical research terms used in listings, screening calls, and consent documents.

 Core terminology

-Simplified definitions for practical understanding.
+Simplified definitions.
 Terms may vary by protocol and context.

 Adverse Event (AE)